Darxo/Hardened/README.md

 ## Scenarios/Origins

+- **Beast Hunters** no longer loot 50% more trophies, they no longer have 10% worse prices and they no longer have **Fortified Mind** perk in every perk tree.
+Instead they no longer care about undesirable food (e.g. Strange Meat)
 - **Deserters** now start with 0 Renown (down from 150)
 - **Gladiators** now has a roster size of 13 (up from 12), a difficulty Rating of 2 (down from 3) and start with 200 Renown (up from 100)
 - **Lone Wolf** now has a roster size of 13 (up from 12) and starts with 100 Renown (down from 200)